WahibAbdul/flutter-social-app-ui/README.md

-# flutter-social-app-ui
-UI/UX for a social media application for flutter
+<p>UI/UX for a social media application with clean and beautiful design with animations.</p>